MagnusTiberius/fogrt/README.md

 ## Terms
 * Fog Packet - a packet used by and within the Fog Layer.
-* Cloud Packet - packet usedby and within the Cloud.
+* Cloud Packet - packet used by and within the Cloud.

 # Features
 * Decentralized